 John: And she is a very popular speaker.
 She’s an author.
-She’s written a number of books and Jim, pretty much every time we have Dr. Koch here, we have a lot of response from listeners who are sayin’, “That really was something I could take and apply in my own parenting situation right today.”
+She’s written a number of books and, Jim, pretty much every time we have Dr. Koch here, we have a lot of response from listeners who are saying, “That really, uh, was something I could take and apply in my own parenting situation right today.”

 Kathy: Thank you.
 I’m thrilled to be here.